If you talk to a lot of people, today, they'll have you believe that they were in

 what to expect when the second album arrived in the mail.

 The album begins with "Den Onde Kysten", a two and a half minute long intro.
-This creates
+This

-in a sinister place, bereft of light or hope.
+isolated in a sinister place, bereft of light or hope.

 As the listener's spirits have been drained with the intro, "Key to the Gate" marches

 forward, unrelenting and chaotic in its attack.
 It is quite the shock to your system.
 The song begins with great speed, then